angienic/angienic/README.md

 ### Hi there! 👋

 Welcome to my personal project drawer, the place where I keep track of my day to day analysis while I play with my own ideas.
 - 🔭    I am currently working on a portfolio piece that started as part of a data science program capstone project investigating supply chains.
 I learned a ton!
-Stay tuned for a sneek peak soon!
+Follow this link for a sneek peak:https://angienic.github.io/My_Portfolio/
 - 💬    Ask me about what I've learned after years analyzing biological data in R or about my fun Python side projects!
 - 🌱    I’m learning NLP and looking for collaborative projects.
 - 📫    Feel free to reach out!
 I am also at linkedin.com/in/angienicolas/